 MEDICINAL: Thyme warms and stimulates the lungs, expels mucus, and relieves congestion.
 It also helps deter bacterial, fungal, and viral infections.
 Both constituents thymol and carvacrol have a relaxing effect upon the gastrointestinal tract's smooth muscles.

-An exotic infusion of all natural cane sugar and tropical coconut, essential cane coconut sugar is a sweet treat with the lush aroma and flavor of fresh coconuts.
-Reminiscent of the flavor of pina coladas, this coconut sugar is a delicious as a drink rimmer, on top of fresh fruit, or sprinkled over sweet barbecue glazed ribs or grilled prawns.
+An exotic infusion of toasted coconut and all-natural cane sugar, this is a sweet treat with the lush aroma and flavor of fresh coconuts.
+Reminiscent of the flavor of pina coladas, our Coconut Sugar is delicious as a drink rimmer, on top of fresh fruit, or sprinkled over sweet BBQ glazed ribs or grilled prawns.

 Bulk Uses: Dessert Toppings - Ice Cream Bars - Manufacturing - Sugar Bulk Bars - Baking - Drink Rimmer - Restaurants - Catering - Main Dishes - Salads – Grilling